This is a partnered post.

 Drive around the Golden Circle

 The Golden Circle is a must see in Iceland, stopping along some of the most popular sites.
-If you rent a car you can see more and stop along the way wherever you’d like.
+If you rent a car you can see more of Iceland and stop along the way wherever you’d like.
 The route starts in Reykjavik, goes through the southern uplands, and takes you along Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

 Soak and relax in a hot spring